adrian-tarau/talos/README.md

 ### External Storage

-The extension can store session data, including trends and reports, in a remote file system (object store) using SFTP or S3.
+The extension can store session data, including trends and reports, in a remote file system (object store) using SFTP or S3 (self-hosting using [MinIO](https://min.io/)).
 This capability is essential when the build environment is not static or when multiple nodes are used to build projects.
 The following configuration options are available:

 * `talos.storage.uri`: The URI of the remote file system.
 * `talos.storage.username`: The username for accessing the remote file system.